Legal Marijuana Now Party: Minnesota

-Paula Overby was nominated by Minnesota Legal Marijuana Now Party, in 2022, to run for U.S. Representative from the 2nd congressional district.
-Overby, an information technology director, had previously been nominated by Legal Marijuana Now for the 2nd district, in 2020, after candidate Adam Weeks' untimely death.
+Paula Overby was nominated by Minnesota Legal Marijuana Now!
+Party, in 2022, to run for U.S. Representative from the 2nd congressional district.
+Overby, an information technology director, had previously been nominated by Legal Marijuana Now! for the 2nd district, in 2020, after candidate Adam Weeks' untimely death.
 Overby's platform included marijuana legalization and universal Medicare.
 On October 5, 2022, Overby died during recovery in a hospital following emergency surgery for a heart valve condition.
 Minnesota Secretary of State Steve Simon stated that Overby's name would remain on the ballot, and the election would go ahead as scheduled.
-Without remedy for replacing their deceased nominee, under state law, Legal Marijuana Now Party encouraged supporters to cast their votes for Overby.
-The dead candidate won 10,728 votes in the race.
+Without remedy for replacing their deceased nominee, under state law, Legal Marijuana Now!
+Party encouraged supporters to cast their votes for Overby.
+The dead candidate got 10,728 votes in the race.

 Scholars have credited the work of Minnesota Legal Marijuana Now! with motivating the state Democratic Party to prioritize cannabis legalization, in 2023.
 In 2024, the Minnesota Supreme Court ruled that Legal Marijuana Now! no longer qualified for major party ballot access under a 2023 law passed by the Minnesota Legislature, and LMNP candidates would be required to petition during the two week filing window in May.
 Edina, Minnesota author Anthony Walsh, who had launched an independent LMNP campaign for United States Representative a year earlier, was denied by Minnesota Secretary of State Simon for not having the 1,000 signatures needed by June 4, so Walsh instead ran a 2024 write-in campaign for Congress in CD-3.
+In 2026, Walsh ran for Hennepin County District 3 Commissioner, attempting to unseat incumbent Commissioner Marion Greene.
+Walsh was eliminated in the August 11 primary, finishing third in the contest between six contenders for two spots on November general election ballots.